Broken Link Building: Does It Work? How To Do It RIGHT?

 Creating The Replacement Page

-Since replacement pages are the content you’d pitch as the better version of the broken links, they must be indeed better.
+Since replacement pages are the content you’d pitch as the better version of the broken links, they must indeed be better.

 So, how can you make your replacement pages BETTER?